v2rayA/v2rayA/README.md

 directlyWe are committed to providing the simplest operation and meet most needs.

-Thanks to the advantages of the web, you can not only use it on your local computer, but also easily deploy it on a router or NAS.
+Thanks to the advantages of Web GUI, you can not only use it on your local computer, but also easily deploy it on a router or NAS.

 Project：https://github.com/mzz2017/V2RayA